Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Methodology

 \subsection{Pretraining-and-finetuning paradigm}

-Recently, with the rise of large pre-trained models, researchers found it is challenging to transfer large models to other learning tasks with the traditional finetuning paradigm due to massive tunable parameters and computational costs.
-To address this limitation, the pretraining-and-finetuning paradigm has been proposed, which has gained popularity in NLP and computer vision.
-However, rare works have adapted the pre-trained natural image models to medical image analysis with few tunable parameters.
-This paper attempts to adapt the pre-trained natural image models to PM detection directly based on the pretraining-and-finetuning paradigm.
-As shown in Fig.~\ref{fig:4} (right lower part), we freeze pre-trained models and take our proposed EPCA as the adapter that can deduce situations by treating other attention modules as adapters.
-Moreover, to understand the difference between the pretraining-and-finetuning paradigm and the traditional finetuning paradigm, Fig.~\ref{fig:4} (left lower part) presents an example of the traditional finetuning paradigm.
+Recently, with the advent of large pre-trained models, researchers found it is not easy to transfer large pre-trained models to other learning tasks with the traditional finetuning paradigm.
+This is mainly because these models require massive tunable parameters and computational cost.
+The pretraining-and-finetuning paradigm has been proposed to address this limitation, which has gradually gained popularity in NLP and computer vision.
+However, only some existing works have adapted the pre-trained natural image models to medical image analysis with few tunable parameters.
+This paper attempts to directly adapt the pre-trained natural image models to PM detection based on the pretraining-and-finetuning paradigm.
+As shown in Fig.~\ref{fig:4}, we freeze pre-trained natural image models, e.g., ResNet50 (Left), and take our proposed EPCA as the adapter (Center), which can deduce situations by treating other attention modules as adapters.
+Moreover, to understand the difference between the pretraining-and-finetuning paradigm and the traditional finetuning paradigm, Fig.~\ref{fig:4} (right) presents an example of the traditional finetuning paradigm, where pre-trained parameters of the residual block are finetuned during training.